Breast Implant Removal At a Glance

 How Much Does Breast Implant Removal Cost?

-The cost of a simple breast implant removal that can be performed here at our office typically starts at an approximate range of $4,750 and upwards.
+The cost of a simple breast implant removal that can be performed here at our office typically starts at an approximate range of $4,950 and upwards.
 If the breast implants need to be removed in another operating facility, the cost is often closer to $5,500.
-If a capsulectomy is also being performed (which is the most common scenario) the price is often in the $9,500 range.
+If the implants have become ruptured and additional work is required, the price can go up to $10,500 or more.
 For patients who are having a breast lift in tandem with the breast implant removal procedure, the cost will be higher.

 These figures are general averages; since breast implant removal is dependent on each patient’s unique needs and customized treatment plan, the total price of this procedure often varies.
 Factors that will be taken into account include the specific implant removal technique that is utilized, costs associated with anesthesia and use of the surgical facility, the complexity of the treatment, whether an additional treatment such as a breast lift or the placement of new implants is performed, and other associated expenses.
 A member of Dr. Boynton’s staff will go over your treatment plan at the initial consultation and produce a total cost estimate so you will know what to expect before the treatment is performed.
 We can answer all of your questions regarding the payment methods we accept at our practice, and talk with you about plastic surgery financing options that offer qualified applicants a variety of convenient payment arrangements.
 Our team looks forward to addressing any questions or concerns you may have.